 BEREC's second strategic priority is to evaluate and analyse how the various digital markets evolve over the lifetime of the Medium-Term Strategy, with a particular focus on how market power is distributed and how the existence of bottlenecks to competition can be addressed by BEREC.
-While much of the work allocated to this strategic priority in 2019 and 2020 relates to mandatory tasks flowing from the EECC (for example, guidelines to assess the sustainability of the domestic pricing model in the context of retail price caps being imposed on regulated intra-EU calls and SMS), BEREC has also included "discretionary work items" with a focus on the harmonised collection of data from both authorised operators and OTTs, as well as taking the opportunity for Member States to share experience regarding margin squeeze tests.
+While much of the work allocated to this strategic priority in 2019 and 2020 relates to mandatory tasks flowing from the EECC (e.g. guidelines to assess the sustainability of the domestic pricing model in the context of retail price caps being imposed on regulated intra-EU calls and SMS), BEREC has also included 'discretionary work items' with a focus on the harmonised collection of data from both authorised operators and OTTs, as well as taking the opportunity for Member States to share experience regarding margin squeeze tests.
 In addition, BEREC will continue the work initiated in 2018 on the data economy.
 The Work Programme 2019 therefore includes the following activities that contribute to this strategic goal.

 2.1.
-Intra-EU calls and SMS
+Guidelines on intra-EU communications

-According to the co-legislators agreement on intra-EU calls, any retail price (excluding VAT) charged to consumers for regulated intra-EU communications shall not exceed a maximum of 0.19€ per minute for calls and 0.06€ per SMS message.
-In case these rules cannot be sustained by particular providers, the Regulation empowers NRAs to grant a derogation at the request of the provider in justified and exceptional cases.
-Where an NRA grants a derogation, the provisions of the Regulation to be adopted requires it to determine the maximum price level that a provider could apply for regulated intra-EU communications.
-In order to have a consistent application of rules, BEREC is required to publish Guidelines on the criteria that NRAs shall take into account in their assessment to ensure the sustainability of the provider's domestic charging model.
-As the regulation governing intra-EU calls will enter into force on 15 May 2019, BEREC will publish guidelines ahead of this date in order to allow NRAs to make use of the guidelines for the first application and therefore ensure a consistent approach among the Member States.
+According to the co-legislators' agreement on intra-EU calls, any retail price (excluding VAT) charged to consumers for regulated intra-EU communications shall not exceed a maximum of 0.19€ per minute for calls and 0.06€ per SMS message.
+In the event that these rules cannot be sustained by particular providers, the Regulation empowers NRAs to grant a derogation at the request of the provider in justified and exceptional cases.

+Where an NRA grants a derogation, the provisions of the Regulation to be adopted requires it to determine the maximum price level that a provider could apply for regulated intra-EU communications and which would enable it to maintain a competitive price level for domestic communications.
+BEREC will draft Guidelines with the aim of ensuring coherent application of the Regulation in the Member States, insofar as it is required for the guidance of the derogation.

+These Guidelines will include general provisions, as well as specific rules where BEREC defines parameters to assess the sustainability of these provisions.
+As the provisions governing intra-EU communications will be enforceable as of 15 May 2019, BEREC will publish guidelines ahead of that date in order to allow NRAs to make use of the guidelines for the first application and therefore ensure a consistent approach among the Member States.